Joe M. Dealey, Sr. Professor in Media Studies,University Distinguished Teaching Professor

 He has served on the National Film Preservation Board of the Library of Congress since 2010, and was a National Endowment for the Humanities Fellow, 1997-1998.
 In August 2022, he was invited to vote in the British Film Institute and Sight and Sound’s Greatest Films of All Time Poll, 2022.

 Ramírez Berg is a member of the Academy of Distinguished Teachers (1996) and has won every major teaching award at The University of Texas.
 Among his teaching awards are the Friar Centennial Teaching Fellowship (1999-2000), the Piper Professor Award (2003), awarded by the Minnie Stevens Piper Foundation "for outstanding academic and scholarly achievement and for dedication to the teaching profession," and the Chancellor's Council Outstanding Teaching Award (2004).
-Most recently, he was the recipient of the Board of Regents' Outstanding Teacher Award (2009) and was named one of The University of Texas’ Top Ten Great Professors in the June 2011 issue of the UT alumni magazine, The Alcalde, and received the Distinguished University Lecturer Award from the School of Undergraduate Studies (2018).
+More recently, he was the recipient of the Board of Regents' Outstanding Teacher Award (2009), was named one of The University of Texas’ Top Ten Great Professors in the June 2011 issue of the UT alumni magazine, The Alcalde, and received the Distinguished University Lecturer Award from the School of Undergraduate Studies (2018).

 Charles was an extra in Spy Kids and Slacker, and his last name was a visual plot point in The Dark Knight.